shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly).

 ### Completed Tasks
+- Look at the button class and get the focus rings to work on tvOS. (obsolete)
 - Restore level naming
 - Level snapshot, states and AI component.
 - Level progress rules.